 All the programs are created in response to needs and requests expressed by children, parents, and adults living in the community.

-In 2014, ATD Fourth World–Philippines received an Honorable Mention for the Human Rights Prize of the French Republic for its work supporting the relocated families.
+In 2014, ATD Fourth World Philippines received from the French Republic a prestigious Honorable Mention for the Human Rights Prize in its work in supporting relocated families.

 To learn more about ATD Fourth World Philippines, visit its website: http://www.atdph.org